Life cycle flow diagram

 A vast majority of hardwoods used in regular domestic and commercial applications are sourced from virgin tropical rain forest and woodland.
 These forests are diminishing at alarming rates as a result, even when ‘selectively logged’ the disruption to overall biodiversity is irreversible.
 Deforestation is the second largest contributor to carbon emissions, and has been identified as a key driver of climate change.

-Rhino Wood only uses pine sourced from sustainably managed plantations within South Africa.
+Rhino Wood only uses pine sourced from sustainably managed FSC accredited plantations within South Africa.
+For every tree harvested at least two are planted.

 The compound used during the patented process is a bi-product usually destined for landfill.
 By up-cycling the compound Rhino Wood is further contributing towards environmental stewardship.